vanderlee/coverflow/README.md

 Events
 ------
 ### **change**
 Triggered whenever the current cover index changes.
+This includes initially and for each cover passed by when skipping past multiple covers.
+Change triggers as soon as the cover is on front; this may be before or after it's animation is completed (but only once!).

-`function(event, cover, index)`
+Callback: `function(event, cover, index)`

 ### **confirm**
 Triggered when the user clicks on the current cover.

-Callback signature: `function(event, cover, index)`
+Callback: `function(event, cover, index)`

 `event.originalEvent.target` contains the DOM element that was clicked to trigger the confirm event.

 ### **select**
 Triggered whenever a cover is selected.
 This includes initially.
+In contrast to the `change` event, `select` only triggers once after the requested cover position has been reached.

-`function(event, cover, index)`
+Callback: `function(event, cover, index)`

 ### **animateStep**
 Triggered for every animation frame.
 Use this event to customize how the animation looks if the default options provide insufficient control.

-Callback signature: `function(event, cover, offset, isVisible, isMiddle, sin, cos)`
+Callback: `function(event, cover, offset, isVisible, isMiddle, sin, cos)`

 ### **animateComplete**
 Triggered after the animation has stopped.
 A final `animateStep` will be triggered after animation as well, so you don't need to use the `animateComplete` event for normal animation frames.

-Callback signature: `function(event, cover, offset, isVisible, isMiddle, sin, cos)`
+Callback: `function(event, cover, offset, isVisible, isMiddle, sin, cos)`